dapperfu/WinPythonToxJenkins/README.md

 # WinPython & Tox

-These instructions will show you how to use [``tox``](https://tox.readthedocs.io/en/latest/) on Windows to test against multiple v.
+These instructions will show you how to use [``tox``](https://tox.readthedocs.io/en/latest/) on Windows to test against multiple versions of Python.
 Set up correctly you will be able to test against Python versions 2.7, 3.4, 3.5 & 3.6 on Windows.

 ## Setup